stevedonovan/gentle-intro/src/1-basics.md

 problem to create a new variable of the same name if you run out of names to give things.)

-With this background, some more of the slice methods will make more sense.
+With this background, some more of the [slice methods](https://doc.rust-lang.org/std/primitive.slice.html) will make more sense.
-Another documentation tip; on the right-hand side of every page there's a '[-]' which you can click to collapse the method list.
+(Another documentation tip; on the right-hand side of every doc page there's a '[-]' which you can click to collapse the method list.
 You can then expand the details of anything that looks interesting.
-(Anything that looks too weird, just ignore for now.)
+Anything that looks too weird, just ignore for now.)

 The `windows` method gives you an iterator of slices - overlapping windows of values!